What is shoulder impingement

 - improve the strength of your muscles around your shoulder

 It may take several months after your operation to completely recover.
-However, you will probably be able to get back to your usual activities after about two to four months.
+However, you’ll probably be able to get back to your usual activities after about two to four months.

 It’s common for shoulder surgery to be done using an arthroscopic technique.
 This means your surgeon will make small cuts in your shoulder to pass specially adapted surgical equipment through to repair your shoulder.
-This may reduce the pain you have after surgery and the length of time you may need to spend in hospital after the operation.
+Having just small cuts may reduce the pain you have after surgery.
+It may also mean you recover more quickly than with open surgery – getting back to your usual activities sooner.

 - Shoulder impingement/rotator cuff tendinitis.
-American Academy of Orthopaedic Surgeons. www.orthoinfo.aaos.org, published February 2011
+American Academy of Orthopaedic Surgeons. www.orthoinfo.aaos.org, last reviewed February 2011

 - Managing rotator cuff disorders.
 Arthritis Research UK. www.arthritisresearchuk.org, published 2010